Skip to main content

 • age and lifespan of items

-You cannot charge the tenants for a replacement or repair as this is normal wear and tear.
+You cannot charge the tenants for a replacement or repair of the carpet, as this is normal wear and tear.

 Disputes with tenants over deductions

-If you cannot agree with your tenant on who should get the deposit, either of you can ask the scheme to decide.
+If you cannot agree deposit deductions with your tenant, either of you can ask the scheme to decide.
 Each scheme has a free dispute resolution mechanism.

 If you’re not able to prove that you’re owed money, the scheme will return the deposit to your tenant.